davidh-gh/WebAppKickstart/src/WebApi/Readme.md

 Do not use package *Microsoft.IdentityModel.Tokens* Use IActionResult instead of void or primitive types in controller methods.
+For explicit return types, use `ActionResult<T>` where T is the type of the response model.

+Handle exceptions globally using `UseExceptionHandler` middleware in `Program.cs` to catch unhandled exceptions and return a proper error response.
+Handle exceptions in controllers only (not below) using try-catch blocks and return appropriate error responses.

 ## To have open API documentation, add the following to your `Program.cs`: